CaitlinEverett/BC-18_Mongo-Scraper/instructions.md

 ### Hosting on Heroku

-Now that we have a backend to our applications, we use Heroku for hosting.
-Please note that while **Heroku is free**, it will request credit card information if you have more than 5 applications at a time or are adding a database.
+Now that we have a backend to our apps, we use Heroku for hosting.
+Please Comment that while **Heroku is free**, it will request credit card information if you have more than 5 apps at a time or are adding a database.

 Please see [Heroku’s Account Verification Information](https://devcenter.heroku.com/articles/account-verification) for more details.